andgineer/sorokin.engineer/posts/en/_posts/2000-06-01-text_processing_from_birds_eye_view.md

 ref: text_processing_from_birds_eye_view
 comments: true
 title: "Regular expressions: Text processing from bird's eye view"
-tags: [pascal, regexp, delphi]
+tags: [pascal, regex, delphi]
 redirect_from: "/posts/en/text_processing_from_birds_eye_view/"
 ---

-This article was initially published on delphi3000.com, but the site had not survived..
+This article was published on delphi3000.com, but now the site is dead.

 ![](/images/bookshelves.png){:.post-title}

-Do You want to write program for extracting weather forecast or currency rates or e-mails or whatsoever You want from HTML-pages, e-mails or other unformatted source?
-Or do You need to import data into Your database from old DB's ugly export format?
-Or You want just ensure that the e-mail user entered is syntaxically correct one?
+Do you want to write Delphi/Pascal program for extracting weather forecast or currency rates or e-mails or whatsoever you want from HTML-pages, e-mails or o ther unformatted source?
+Or do you need to import data into your database from old DB's ugly export format?
+Or you want just ensure that the e-mail user entered is syntaxically correct one?

 There are two ways.

-The traditional one - You must make full featured text parser.
+The traditional one - you must make full featured text parser.
 This is an awful peace of work!
 For example, try to implement rules how to recognize e-mail address - simple code like

 {% highlight pascal linenos %}